Keynote: Leading Through Crisis

-In January 2016, we knew the health and development needs of Flint children exposed to lead were going to be ongoing and long-term.
-Our community needed leadership.
-Our families needed support, our businesses needed bolstering, and our nonprofits needed increased capacity.
-Learn how we flipped the tragedy of a water crisis into a model of community collaboration and rebirth.
+In January 2016, Isaiah knew the health and development needs of Flint children exposed to lead were going to be ongoing and long-term.
+The Flint community needed leadership.
+Families needed support, businesses needed bolstering, and nonprofits needed increased capacity.
+Learn how the tragedy of a water crisis was flipped into a model of community collaboration and rebirth.

 Isaiah M. Oliver is President and Chief Executive Officer of the Community Foundation of Greater Flint, a charitable organization focused on engaging people in philanthropy to build a stronger community.
 He leads the Foundation’s strategic priorities around improving literacy rates, increasing access to healthy food, strengthening resident-led neighborhood improvements, and providing critical resources to the children affected by the Flint Water Crisis.
 He previously served as the Foundation’s Vice President of Community Impact, where he led the organization’s grantmaking operations.